-In one member's own words, they are "the largest best coordinated nonpolitical nondenominational nonorganization of like-minded individuals on the planet."
+In one member's own words, the Rainbow Family is "the largest best coordinated nonpolitical nondenominational nonorganization of like-minded individuals on the planet."

 Their full name is the Rainbow Family of Living Light, but you can just call them the Rainbow Family.
 Around since the early 1970s, this counter-culture group was heavily inspired by the famous 1969 Woodstock Festival as well as the anti-war, pro-love movements.